Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 As with all object types, the migration toolkit does not transfer code files to the target project.
 You need to manually move all code files generated for your custom classes (*Info*, *InfoProvider*, etc.).

 To learn more about custom modules and classes in Xperience by Kentico, see the [Object types](https://docs.xperience.io/x/AKDWCQ) documentation.

+#### Custom tables

+The migration includes the following:

+* Basic information about custom tables (from the `CMS_Class` table) is migrated to the custom module table (`CMS_Resource`) as a special `customtables` resource.
+* Content of individual custom tables is migrated as module classes.

+Custom table migration does NOT include:

+* Any other data related to custom tables (queries, alternative forms) are discarded by the migration.
+* UI elements related to custom tables such as listings and filters are not migrated and need to be implemented.
+The administration of Xperience by Kentico uses a different technology stack than Kentico Xperience 13 and is incompatible.
+To learn how to build the administration UI, see [Extend the administration interface](https://docs.xperience.io/x/GwKQC) and [Example - Offices management application](https://docs.xperience.io/x/hIFwCg).

 #### Media libraries